 > plot(sumPartByGen)

+The output is an plotSummaryAlphaPart object.
+It is a list containing one plot for each partitioned trait.

 We also provide a number of utility functions that ease partitioning analysis.
-With the pedFixBirthYear() function we impute missing or fix erroneous years of birth.
-With the pedSetBase() function we set the base population by specifying founders and removing older pedigree records.
-With the AlphaPartSubset() function we keep partitions for specified paths in the AlphaPart or summaryAlphaPart objects.
-With the AlphaPartSum() function we sum the partitions of several paths in a summaryAlphaPart object.
+T pedFixBirthYear() functionimputes missing or fix erroneous years of birth.
+The pedSetBase() function sets the base population by specifying founders and removing older pedigree records.
+The AlphaPartSubset() function keeps partitions for specified paths in the AlphaPart or summaryAlphaPart objects.
+The AlphaPartSum() function sums the partitions of several paths in a summaryAlphaPart object.
 The AlphaPartSubset() and AlphaPartSum() functions simplify the presentation of partitioning analysis.